-12 Yoga Poses You Can Do at Work
+12 Yoga Poses You Can Do Wherever You’re Working

 Yoga is a great tool for lowering stress and relieving tension.
 Take a quick break from your chaotic work day and do these 12 yoga poses at your desk to get through your day.

 Afternoon slump?
 Stressed over your workload?
 Need ways to de-stress or refocus after juggling work or online learning assistance with your kids?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy